 This guidance note outlines when a company will be treated as resident in the UK.
 There may also be tax consequences when the residence of a company changes.

-See the Inbound migration guidance note and the Outbound migration guidance note.
+See the Inbound migration and Outbound migration guidance notes.

 The phrase ‘central management and control’ came from De Beers Consolidated Mines.
 Lord Loreburn said “the business is carried on where the central management and control actually abides”.
-Over the years many more cases, including those referenced below, have considered company residence and several tests have developed.
-All cases are subscription
+Over the years, many more cases, including those referenced below,

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.